 Exhibitors will not be limited as to the number of classes in which they may participate.
-However, each exhibitor will be limited to premium(s) for one (1) showmanship class and a maximum of three (3) other classes.
+However, each exhibitor will be limited to premium(s) for one (1) showmanship class and a maximum of six (6) other classes.
+The premiums earned from the six (6) classes must be from at least 3 different horses.
 Exhibitors will receive a ribbon for each class in which they participate.